Take The Trump Challenge: Can You Guess Who Will Go Next?

 During Trump’s tenure as commander-in-chief, the president has made it clear that anyone within his sphere is subject to dismissal at any time, and for any reason he deems as an erosion of his confidence in that individual.
 Since taking office, the Trump administration has seen an unprecedented amount of turnover.

-According to the Washington Post, nearly half of Trump’s original core staff has either resigned, been fired, or resigned under pressure from the president.
-The sheer amount of churn in the White House has led pundits, media outlets, and the general public alike, to speculate on who could be the next soul to be shown the door.
+According to the Washington Post, nearly half of Trump’s original core staff have either resigned, been fired, or resigned under pressure from the president.
+The sheer amount of churn in the White House has led pundits, media outlets, and the general public alike, to speculate on who could be the next to be shown the door.

-The latest reports show that, barring unexpected departures such as Trump attorney John Dowd, there are several names on the president’s list who may be just one tweet away from the unemployment line.
+The latest reports show that, barring unexpected departures, such as Trump attorney John Dowd, there are several names on the president’s list who may be just one tweet away from the unemployment line.

 Although no one really knows who the president will give the boot to next, other than Trump himself, the Inquisitr is pleased to bring you the Trump Challenge.
 Who will be the next one to leave the building?